 Feline Immunodeficiency Virus (FIV)

 FIV has been identified in domestic and wild felids.
 The infection is endemic in cats throughout the world.
-Virus is shed in the saliva, and the principal mode of transmission is through bites.
-Free-roaming, male, and aged cats are at the greatest risk of infection.
+Virus is shed in the saliva, and biting is the principal mode of transmission.
+As a result, free-roaming, male, and aged cats are at greatest risk of infection.
 FIV infection is uncommon in closed purebred catteries.
-After infection, there is a transient period of fever, lymph-adenopathy, and neutropenia.
-Most cats recover and appear normal for many months or years before progressive immunodeficiency develops.
+After infection, there is a transient fever, lymphadenopathy, and neutropenia.
+Most cats then recover and appear to be clinically normal for many months or years before progressive immunodeficiency develops.
 Cats with acquired immunodeficiency induced by FIV then develop chronic secondary and opportunistic infections of the respiratory, GI (including mouth), and urinary tracts, as well as the skin.
 FIV-infected cats have a higher than expected incidence of FeLV-negative lymphomas, usually of the B-cell type, and myeloproliferative disorders (neoplasia and dysplasias).

 Bovine Immunodeficiency-like Virus

-This lentivirus is isolated from cattle with persistent lymphocytosis and hemolymphadenopathy.
-It also has been isolated from cattle with BLV-negative lymphosarcomas.
-The overall incidence in cattle appears to be ~1%, although in some herds it may be as much as 15%.
-Evidence indicates that the virus is not pathogenic.
+This lentivirus has been isolated from cattle with persistent lymphocytosis, hemolymphadenopathy, and BLV-negative lymphosarcomas.
+The overall prevalence in North American cattle appears to be ~1%, although in some herds it may be as much as 15%.
+The virus does not appear to be pathogenic.